Skip to main content

 What supporting documents do I need for N-565?

-When submitting your application, ensure you include all required evidence and supporting documents as outlined in the Initial Evidence section of the Instructions.
-This includes a copy of your U.S. Government-issued photo identification.
-If you live outside the United States, you must also provide two identical passport-style photographs.
+When submitting your application, ensure you include all necessary evidence and supporting documents as outlined in the Initial Evidence section of the Instructions.
+Provide a copy of your U.S. Government-issued photo identification.
+If you live outside the United States, also include two identical passport-style photographs.

 Do I need to provide a mailing address for N-565?